andreaferretti/paths-scala-js/README.md

 Usage
 -----

-Paths.scala.js is published for Scala 2.11 with Scala.js 0.6.
+Paths.scala.js is published for Scala 2.11 and Scala 2.12 with Scala.js 0.6.
 In a Scala.js project, you can depend on Paths.scala.js with

-    libraryDependencies += "eu.unicredit" %%% "paths-scala-js" % "0.4.4"
+    libraryDependencies += "eu.unicredit" %%% "paths-scala-js" % "0.4.5"

 Compatibility
 -------------